summaryrefslogtreecommitdiff

 +/* convert iovec lists */

-+void io_rd_to_duplex(struct duplex_iovec *dst, const struct iovec *src, int iovcnt);
++void io_rd_to_duplex(struct duplex_iovec *dst, const struct rd_iovec *src, int iovcnt);

-+void io_wr_to_duplex(struct duplex_iovec *dst, const struct iovec *src, int iovcnt);
++void io_wr_to_duplex(struct duplex_iovec *dst, const struct wr_iovec *src, int iovcnt);

 +